 Tune in to updates from local media, trusted sources on social media, and official sources of information.

 Hailstones vary greatly in size, but even small ones — driven by gravity and strong winds — pose a danger to anything or anyone caught in a storm.
 As a storm approaches, put vehicles in the garage and bring pets inside.
 If you are outdoors, go indoors immediately.

+Stay indoors until the storm has passed.
 Once you’re indoors, close all drapes, blinds, or shades to prevent broken window glass and hailstones from entering your home.
-If possible, move to a basement, cellar, or other levels of the building not directly below the roof.
-Stay indoors until the storm has passed.
+If possible, move to a basement, cellar, or other building levels not directly below the roof.

 Protect your roof